kitzki/FinalProject/README.md

 # ADT Visualization Project

+**WARNING: For some reason, the menu doesn't display, but it's navigable.
+The answers will show in the terminal, AS WELL AS, if you pick Stack/AVL/BST/RedBlack.
+Insert the numbers necessary in the terminal, and press 3 to visualize.
+A new window should pop up and actually display the ADTs.

 This project allows you to interact with and visualize various Abstract Data Structures (ADTs) like Heap, Binary Search Tree (BST), Stack, Queue, Priority Queue, AVL Tree, and Red-Black Tree using SFML for graphical rendering.

 **Firstly**